MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/clients-and-devices/desktop-feature-comparison.md

 - Group call pickup

-- Miss call notification emails are not generated when user is UM disabled and legacy Outlook Client (2013 or earlier) is used
+- Missed call notification emails are not generated when a user status is UM disabled and they are using a legacy Outlook Client (2013 or earlier)

 ### Online or Hybrid user account limitations
 <a name="Online-Hybrid"> </a>